 EXPLANATION: AN AFFIDAVIT IS REQUIRED FOR USE OF PERSONAL LEAVE OR FOR USE OF SICK LEAVE FOR THE PURPOSE OF MOURNING A MEMBER OF THE STAFF PERSON’S IMMEDIATE FAMILY.
 EITHER AN AFFIDAVIT OR A CERTIFICATE OF A PHYSICIAN IS TO BE SUBMITTED IF THE STAFF MEMBER WAS ABSENT DUE TO PERSONAL ILLNESS OR FOR THE PURPOSE OF ATTENDING TO AN IMMEDIATE FAMILY MEMBER WHO WAS ILL.

 FINANCIAL IMPLICATIONS: COST OF NOTARY COMMISSION

 PERSONNEL $03.223 AP.2

 Leave Affidavit

-See Procedure 03.123 AP.2/Leave Affidavit form.
+See Procedure 03.123 AP.2/Leave Affidavit.